mushroomfire/mdapy/README.rst

    conda install -c conda-forge gxx_linux-64

 If you encounter zsh: illegal hardware instruction in Mac OS with M1, which is caused by the Polars installed by pip.
-You can install it by conda:
+You can try:

 .. code-block:: bash

    1. pip uninstall polars
-   2. conda install -c conda-forge polars
+   2. pip install polars-lts-cpu

 Release Notes
 --------------